How to Plan for Retirement?

 - Start early – The earlier you start, the larger corpus you will build for your retirement.

-- Never too late - Even if you are quite close to your retirement, you should start planning because it’s never too late to get a retirement plan.
+- Never too late - Even if you are quite close to your retirement, you should start planning because it’s never too late to start retirement planning.

 - Switch smart – If you opt for a retirement ULIP, you should invest the funds in equities in the initial years and transfer the funds from equities to debts as you reach the end of the policy term.
 This will help you to lock in the returns earned.